KieranMcHugh/WSUDAS-AI/README.md

 Exploring viability of NYUS model

 Sprint 5:
-Integration og NYUS model into WSUDAS' services
+Integration of NYUS model into WSUDAS' services